RMA reform objectives

 Replacing the RMA

-The Government is proposing to replace the RMA with two new laws.
+The Government is proposing to replace the Resource Management Act 1991 (RMA) with two new laws.

-The other law will focus on enabling urban development and infrastructure.
-This law will also be aligned with the Government’s Going for Housing Growth plan and its 30-year National Infrastructure Plan.
+The Planning Act will focus on land-use planning and regulation.
+It will enable the urban and infrastructure development that New Zealand needs and align with the Government’s Going for Housing Growth plan and the 30-year National Infrastructure Plan.

 Read the Government's Going for Housing Growth plan.

-Read the National Infrastructure Plan [Te Waihanga - New Zealand Infrastructure Commission website].
+Read the National Infrastructure Plan - Te Waihanga - New Zealand Infrastructure Commission.

 • Narrow the scope of the effects it controls.